 The lifting lever at the top is depressed with the thumb and the anvil is raised.
 The lower anvil is then inserted into the tube, the upper anvil is allowed to close down on the outside of the tube and a direct measurement is taken by reading the dial.

-It is possible to convert this gage for left hand use.
+It is possible to convert the dial gage for left hand use.
 The indicator can be swung around 180° and the lifting lever can be moved to the other side.
-You can also replace the indicator if it ever gets damaged.
-You will want to order Mitutoyo indicator 2414S.
+You can also replace the dial indicator if it ever gets damaged.
+You will want to order inch reading Mitutoyo indicator 2414S.

 For more information on thickness measurement in general, please refer to page 12 among others.